 The location of the store is in Geneva, Switzerland.
-I took my Fujifilm X-Pro2 with two prime lenses, the XF16mm F1.4 and the XF35mm F1.4, as well as a relatively cheap Cullmann 628 tripod with a Benro B4 ball head.
+I took my Fujifilm X-Pro2 with two prime lenses, the XF16mm F1.4 and the XF35mm F1.4, as well as a relatively cheap Cullmann 56280 aluminium tripod with a Benro B4 ball head (very easy to use and can hold my bigger lenses like the XF50-140mm F2.8 without a problem).
 For this kind of job, you don't really need a zoom lens because you can move around and you work on a tripod anyway.

 It is not a dedicated store, it's a shop-in-shop.
 So I had to reflect that, that is why I also included in the frame parts of the surrounding shops (to show it's inside another store).
 Here are some of the images I shot there, the one in red are the final images, the blue ones just have a basic style and white balance applied.

 Editing in Lightroom